Carlow Little Theatre Society is one of the oldest amateur drama groups in Ireland.

-Carlow LittleTheatre society is one of the oldest amateur drama groups in the country.
 In 1944 a group of like minded people got together to discuss forming a local drama society and thus we were born.
-In 1945 we produced our first play 'The Whip Hand' Since our inception the society has performed several One act plays and two full length plays each year.
+In 1945 we produced our first play ‘The Whip Hand' and since then the society has on average, performed a One Act season and two full length plays each year.

 Extract from the Drama League of Ireland Magazine 1956

 UP- AND-COMING CARLOW GROUP Carlow Little Theatre Society was launched in 1945.
 The membership was 30; it now stands at 200.